raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Raymond ZHAO Wenlong is a product-minded engineer, and founder@Bean based in Hong Kong now.

 This digital workspace is connected with his [Second Brain](https://github.com/raymondworkshop/dev.self-wiki).
-Outside of reading and tech, he also likes  Philosophy, Anthropology,  Nature, Finance, and  Film.
+Outside of reading and tech, he also likes  Philosophy, Psychology, Anthropology, Nature, Film, and Color .

 Some of his favorite quotes: